 Launch TuneFab Apple Music Converter and iTunes will pop up automatically.
-In the interface of playlists, click "Library" to select songs one by one or a whole album.
+In the main interface, go to "Playlist" and click "Library" to select songs or albums.

 Click "Output Format" and from the drop-down list, you can find that it supports MP3, M4A, AAC, FLAC, AC3, AU, and AIFF formats.
 Then select MP3.
 From the right side, you can adjust codec, bitrate, sample rate, channels.

 Make sure all parameters you've set meet your requirements.
 Then tap "Convert" to start converting.